Who We Are

 His main interest has been to make meditation accessible; to demystify the subject, to make it easy to learn and do, and to customize it to the needs of contemporary students.

-Matthew usually teaches the Glen Waverley, Clifton Hill and CBD classes.
+Matthew usually teaches the Glen Waverley, Clifton Hill, CBD and Camberwell classes.

 Sabina’s professional experience working in the mental health field allowed her to repeatedly observe the relationship between health problems and stress.
 This motivated her to integrate meditation and awareness techniques into her professional and personal life.